 The above three methods to activate built-in administrator account apply to Windows 7/8/8.1/Vista/XP.

 Important: The built-in administrator account should be used very seriously.
 Once it’s enabled.
-You are recommended not to share it, rename it or set password for it.
+It is not recommended to share it, rename it or set a password for it.
 If it’s necessary for you to set a password, then you’d better create a password reset disk just in case you forget the password.
-If you unfortunately forget the built-in administrator password and have no password reset disk, then use iSumsoft Windows Password Refixer to reset password.
-Once you don’t need to use the built-in administrator account you should disabled it by the same three methods above as soon as possible.
+Unfortunately, if you forget the built-in administrator password and have no password reset disk, then use iSumsoft Windows Password Refixer to reset the password.
+Once you don’t need to use the built-in administrator account you should disable it as soon as possible.
 If not, your Windows will be in an unsafe status.

 Generally, Windows has four types of accounts, built-in Administrator account, administrator account, standard user account, and guest account.
 In addition, Windows 8 supports to create Microsoft account.

-Built-in Administrator account: A built-in administrator account is the super administrator, which is disabled by default on computer and won't be displayed on login screen until you enable it.
+Built-in Administrator account: A built-in administrator account is a super administrator, which is disabled by default on the computer and won't be displayed on the login screen until you enable it.
 It has the full right to make any changes to Windows.

-Administrator account: Commonly, what we use to login to system is just the administrator account.
-Administrator account has lower permission than the built-in administrator account.
-But it still has high permission to manage system, change system settings, install or uninstall programs, manage other user accounts .etc.
-What it cannot do is modifying internal system.
+Administrator account: Commonly, what we use to login to the system is just the administrator account.
+The administrator account has lower permission than the built-in administrator account.
+But it still has high permission to manage the system, change system settings, install or uninstall programs, manage another user account.
+What it cannot do is modifying the internal system.

 Standard user account: Standard user account’s privilege is somewhat limited.
 You can create more than one such account and change its account type.
-Standard user accounts can access programs installed on computer and files/folders .etc, but have no right to change most Windows settings.
+Standard user accounts can access programs installed on computer and files/folders, but have no right to change most Windows settings.

-Windows 8/8.1 Microsoft account: It is an email address you can use to logon to Windows 8/8.1.
+Microsoft account: It is an email address you can use to login to the Window system.